 Summary: A Better Timber Mat: Same mat design, better materials.*

-We may not make the “best” hardwood timber mat in the world but, we do make a better timber mat than is usually available.
-We call it “A better timber mat” because it’s the same mat design with better materials.
+Eucalyptus may not be the “best” hardwood timber mat in the world but, but it’s a better timber mat than is usually available.
+It’s “A better timber mat” because it’s the same mat design with better materials.
 And, it’s carbon neutral, too.

 What are better materials?
 Better raw material (trees) and equally good or better steel (bolts).
 Our mats are made with one improved species grown on the best plantation sites available.
 The trees and logs are all the same.
 Same log means we can stand behind our product because we know what our product is made out of.